rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **FXAA bias** - Don't anti-alias edges with very small differences than this - this is to make sure subtle details can be sharpened and do not disappear.
 Decrease for smoother edges but at the cost of detail, increase to only sharpen high-contrast edges.
 This FXAA algorithm is designed for speed and doesn't look as far along the edges as others - for best quality you might want turn it off and use a different shader, such as SMAA.

-**Fake GI contrast** - Increases contrast of image when Fake GI is enabled. <= 0.5 recommended.
+**Fake GI colour/light balance** - Fake GI balance.
+Fake GI has two parts - both controled by GI strength. -1 means only bounce colour, +1 means only change brightness.
+If you get artefacts with an incorrect band of shadow making this negative might help.

+**Fake GI far/near ambient light ratio** - For Fake GI, ambient light at each pixel is estimated from both wide area colour, and surrounding pixels.
+This changes the weight of each.
+Higher generally helps contrast but too high looks unrealistic.

 **FAST_AO_POINTS** (preprocessor definition - bottom of GUI).
 Number of depth sample points in Performance mode.
 This is your speed vs quality knob; higher is better but slower.
 Minimum is 2, Maximum 16.
-3-12 is the sensible range - algorithm isn't designed to take advantage of more points.

 Tips
 ----

+- Turn up the strength settings, to taste.
+The defaults are conservative.
 - Check if game provides depth buffer!
 If not turn of depth of field, ambient occlusion and detect menus for better performance (they won't affect the image if left on by mistake).
 - If depth is always available during gameplay then enabling Detect menus and videos is recommended to make non-gamplay parts clearer.
 - If the game uses lots of dithering (i.e. ░▒▓ patterns), sharpen may exagerate it, so use less sharpenning. (e.g. Witcher 2's lighting & shadows.)